uhs-robert/sshfs.yazi/README.md

 ## What it does under the hood

 This plugin serves as a wrapper for the `sshfs` command, integrating it seamlessly with Yazi.
 It automatically reads hosts from your `~/.ssh/config` file.
 Additionally, it maintains a separate list of custom hosts in `~/.config/yazi/sshfs.list`.

-The core `sshfs` command used is:
+The core default `sshfs` command used is as follows (you may tweak these options with your setup settings):

 ```sh
 sshfs user@host: ~/mnt/alias -o reconnect,compression=yes,ServerAliveInterval=15,ServerAliveCountMax=3